The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Proposed Method

-where $\mathbf{W}_j^*$ is a learnable parameter matrix, and $d_{j,k}$ is the embedding dimension of $\mathbf{A}_{t,j,k}$.
+\end{small} where $\mathbf{W}_j^*$ is a learnable parameter matrix, and $d_{j,k}$ is the embedding dimension of $\mathbf{A}_{t,j,k}$.
 Assume we have $U$ transformer layers in total, as was demonstrated experimentally in~\cite{reveal,uniter,vilbert}, then the embedding of the first token (\ie, [CLS]) of the last transformer layer, denoted as $\mathbf{H}_{t,U}[0]\in\mathbb{R}^{G_t\times d_h}$, is able to represent fused mutually attended information from textual and visual inputs.

-To enable these transformer layers to be aware of temporal context, an intuitive solution is to use a collection of object entities observed along the navigation path from step 0 to the current step $t$.
+To enable these transformer layers to model temporal context, an intuitive solution is to use a collection of object entities observed along the navigation path.
 In this way, one can expect that previously observed objects might be matched to completed instruction parts, and new visual perceptions could be matched to instruction parts to be executed.
-However, this will involve a huge computation cost (\eg, GPU memory and computation time) as the agent goes.
+However, this will involve a huge computation cost (\eg, GPU memory and computation time) as the agent navigates.
 To tackle this problem, we propose to employ an LSTM to adaptively learn how to summarise seen instructions and visual perceptions as the agent navigates.
 Specifically, we first encode $\mathbf{H}_{t,U}[0]$, which contains mutually attended instruction and visual information, to get a deeper representation $\mathbf{E}_t\in\mathbb{R}^{G_t\times d_h}$ via

 Then, we aggregate surrounding information from all the $G_t$ candidates via $ \mathbf{I}_t=\textrm{AvgPool}(\mathbf{E}_{t}). $ Next, we obtain the new temporal context $\mathbf{h}_t$ by

 where $\mathbf{h}_{t-1}$ and $\mathbf{c}_{t-1}$ represents previous temporal context and LSTM cell state, respectively. $\mathbf{h}_{0}$ and $\mathbf{c}_{0}$ are initialised with zeros.
 Thus, $\mathbf{h}_t$ contains the accumulated temporal context along the navigation and it is passed to the next navigation step as shown by the right panel of Figure~\ref{fig:model_arch}.